 Your personal data will in each case be stored until the purpose for which they were entrusted to us has been attained.
 If you no longer agree with the storage of your data before that time or if such data has become incorrect, they will be deleted or, as the case may be, corrected, according to your instruction.

-Quittance may share the data you provide for the purposes of requesting a quote with a solicitor or surveyor member of our group in order to service your request.
+Quittance may share the data you provide to a partner firm in order to service your request.

-If you have questions relating to the processing of your personal data on this website please contact us.
+If you have questions relating to the processing of your personal data on this website please contact us at email@example.com.

 In general, you can access the Quittance websites without providing personal information.
 Your visit to the Quittance website will be logged, which will include the collection of the following data only: